csci3395-f19/spark-in-class-code-mward2/sql.md

 ## 11. What are the three most common spec_types for variables in the problems?
+The three most common spec_types for variables in the problems are 0, 2, and 3.

 ## 12. What fraction of quizzes have coding questions?